StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/edit-a-misp-server.md

     **- Organizations to include**

-    Only events created by the MISP organizations defined in this field are imported.
+    Import only events created by the MISP organizations defined in this field are imported.

     **- Organizations to exclude**